-Presentations will take place on Tuesday, April 25, and Tuesday, May 2, from 6-6:50pm in 0216 Siebel.
-Each group will have up to 6 minutes to present their project to the class.
+Presentations will take place during the last week or two of class during the normal lecture time.
+Each group will have around 10 minutes to present their project to the class.

 You should be sure to touch on what your project is, what interesting systems programming concepts were involved in your project, and any challenges you encountered along the way and how you tackled them.
 If you have more questions about what to include in your presentation, ask your mentor.

-To ensure everyone has adequate time to present, we will pre-load all presentations on the computer in 0216.
+To ensure everyone has adequate time to present, we will pre-load all presentations on the computer connected in 3403.
 Please email your presentation to course staff by 5pm on the day you are presenting so that we have adequate time to prepare this.

 Remember that you do not have to have completed your project by the time you present.
 However, you should make sure you briefly cover any remaining work you plan to do.

 You are required to meet with your mentor on a weekly basis.
 The meeting can last up to an hour and you will typically go over what you did that week, what your goals are for the next week, and any roadblocks you encountered.
 To get full credit, you must meet with your mentor and display satisfactory progress on your project.

 If your project requires research before beginning your design and implementation (i.e., figuring out what a filesystem is before implementing it), you should write up a short summary of your work for that week and share it with your mentor during your check-in.
 This should include what you learned that week, how it relates to your project, and what you plan to learn about going forward.